 While we no longer recommend rinsing chicken, you should always rinse carefully after brining.
 Also, don’t add any more salt after a brine is used.
 You can grill an SBCB and keep it moist without the brine, but it requires attention and skill.
 Skip the brine at your own risk.

 Grill temperature is also important in our keep it moist quest.
 For any chicken, I feel you can not “sock the heat to it.”
 The outside will be burnt before the center is safe to eat.
 Also, the light coat of sauce can burn easily.

 I like to add a very light coat of BBQ sauce at the beginning to create a base for the last coat.
 You do not have to do that, but I recommend it.

 Remove chicken from brine and rinse lightly under running water.
+Pat dry.

 Brush lightly with BBQ sauce of your choice.

-Clean and oil grates.
-Place over high heat.
+Place over direct heat.

 Flip about every 5 minutes.
 About 3-4 minutes before done, brush both sides with sauce.
 Remove from the grill at an internal temperature of 165.
 About 30 minutes total grill time.
 But total time will vary by the exact grill temperature and thickness of the breasts.
 Thinner breast may be in the 25-minute range, and those huge thick ones may take 35 minutes.